godotengine/godot-docs/contributing/development/compiling/compiling_for_windows.rst

 Optionally, you can compile with the following for additional features:

+- `The DirectX Shader Compiler <https://github.com/Microsoft/DirectXShaderCompiler/releases>`_
+  can be using for shader validation.
+To use it, download the latest release anywhere, unzip it and remember the path to the unzipped folder.
+The zip folder will be named "dxc\_" followed by the date of release.
 - `PIX <https://devblogs.microsoft.com/pix/download>`_ is a performance tuning and debugging application for Direct3D12 applications.
 If you compile-in support for it, you can get much more detailed information through PIX that